 - Worsening business sentiment – this also points to the likelihood of interest rates being cut.

-Why Are Interest Rates Staying Low or Even Likely to be Cut?
-And Therefore Why Might the NZ Dollar Stay Low Too?
+Why Are Interest Rates So Low and Likely to be Cut Further?
+And Therefore Why Might the NZ Dollar Stay Low or Go Lower Too?

 However as you can see from the 2 charts above, in every monetary policy statement the forecast has been lower than the one previous.

 Our guess is the RBNZ and bank economists will make further adjustments lower yet in the months to come.

 Despite what the government would like us to think, it is not just business confidence that is down.
 The New Zealand economy certainly appears to be slowing.
 Last year we reported that the New Zealand economy looks to have topped out and is slowing.

 Reports this year are also backing this up:

 “After some very strong years New Zealand’s job market has markedly weakened according to analysis of almost 62,000 vacancies listed on Trade Me Jobs for the quarter ending 31 March 2019.

 Head of Trade Me Jobs Jeremy Wade said there had been signs for the past nine months that the extremely strong job market was weakening but the sudden decline in the first three months of 2019 had been a “surprise”.
 “New job listings were down 6.1 per cent year-on-year this quarter, that’s the first drop we’ve seen in the past 10 years.”Source.